vuejs/events/.github/PULL_REQUEST_TEMPLATE/pull-request-presentation.md

 ---
 name: Presentation PR
-about: Share a new presnetation
+about: Share a new presentation
 title: ''
 labels: ''
 assignees: ''